-For every program with a PL, there must be a designated person who has the authority to take responsibility for support of a program and participants in the event where duties cannot be carried out by the PL.
-Should an emergency arise during the program including if the PL is incapacitated, if there is political unrest, or any other unforeseen situation, the designated individual will assist the group in such matters as re-scheduling parts of the program, assisting with medical care, in evacuation, or in providing other emergency assistance as needed.
-The individual may be asked to perform additional PL duties, such as teaching, in place of the PL, if appropriate.
-IAP will ensure these designated individuals have information on how to reach IAP and the international health insurance plan should their assistance be needed.
+PLs must designate an individual onsite who has the authority to assume PL responsibilities should the PL be unable to carry them out.
+Should an emergency arise during the program including if the PL is incapacitated, political unrest, or any other unforeseen situation, the designated individual will assist the group in such matters as re-scheduling parts of the program, assisting with medical care, evacuation, or providing other emergency assistance as needed.
+The individual may be asked to perform additional PL duties, such as teaching, in place of the PL.
+Study Abroad Staff will ensure these designated individuals have information on how to reach us and the international health insurance plan should their assistance be needed.